Repairing cat scratches on vinyl or faux leather is painstaking work, and perfection is nearly impossible (unlike

-- Use the needle to apply a tiny dab of Soft Filler to each little hole or areas of damage.
+- Use the needle to apply a tiny dab of Soft Filler to each little hole or area of damage.

 - If necessary, use rubbing alcohol to smooth any uneven areas.

 - Apply a final thin layer of Soft Filler and emboss the wet filler with saran wrap or a gloved hand to impart texture.
 Allow to cure.

 - If necessary, apply more color and clear finish.